Arthur Reid (golfer): Professional career

-Reid won the 1905 Swiss Open.
+In 1905, Reid won the Swiss Open.
 The Open was played on the Lucerne Course and was contested over 36 holes, four rounds of the 9-hole course.
 Reid was the local professional and completed the four rounds in 155 (38-39-37-41), winning by 13 strokes from Bernard Callaway.
 Reid won a gold medal and the £10 first prize.

-Emigration to America
+In September 1907 he accepted a position as the head professional at the Bristol and Clifton Club.
+Prior to his time at North Shore Club he had been engaged at Boston, Woodhall Spa, Gainsborough, Lucerne, Paris, and Seaford Links Club in Seaford, England.

 Sailing aboard the RMS Baltic, Reid and his wife left Liverpool on 16 February 1915 and arrived in New York City on 26 February 1915.
 Later in 1915 he took his first job at the Upper Montclair Country Club in New Jersey.
-In 1918 he won the Philadelphia Open Championship when he was the co-champion with Pat Doyle (a playoff was not held).
-By 1921 he was playing out of Ardsley Club, Ardsley-on-Hudson, New York.
+In 1918 he won the Philadelphia Open Championship, sharing the title with Pat Doyle.
+By 1921, he was playing out of Ardsley Club, Ardsley-on-Hudson, New York.

 Reid was also the long-time professional at The Country Club of Farmington, near Hartford, Connecticut, having the best score in a July 1927 club tournament.
 In 1929, Reid was elected president of the Central Connecticut Professional Golfer's Organization.

-Family
+Personal life

-Reid and his wife, Rebecca Reid née Hencher, had three children.
+Reid and his wife, Rebecca Reid (née Hencher), had three children.
 Reid's brother-in-law was the noted French golf professional Louis Tellier.
 Reid had a younger brother, Wilfrid, who was also a professional golfer.